aakers24/AdventOfCyber2023/notes.md

 * For the task we used CeWL on the website's home page with a depth of 5 to generate a password list and used CeWL with a depth of 0 on the team's page to generate the username list.
 Then we used wfuzz with these lists to brute-force the login and get the flag!

 ---

+## Day 5 - Reverse Engineering (DOS)

+* The story behind today's challenge is that following some of the previous brute-forcing we've done to get into our own IT rooms again, we found the backups we needed but the tool for reading them wasn't working.
+There is a version that works, but it runs on DOS.
+There is an old PC in the room that we use to solve the challenge.

+* `DOS` stands for Disk Operating System.
+As the name suggests, DOS is an OS that runs from a disc in the disc drive.
+DOS follows a single-user and single-task design which has basic, non-reentrant kernel functions which meant only one program can use them at a time.
+MS-DOS by Microsoft is a popular example of this type of OS and was the foundation for later versions of Microsoft Windows.

+    * DOS is very similar to the command prompt on windows as Cmd is essentially an instance of DOS.
+Many of the commands are the same such as dir, cd, cls, type, and help. edit calls up the text editor.
+DOS also used batch (.bat) files for scripting.
+As is still the case in operating systems today, pressing alt will allow you to access the menu/tool bar.
+For instance, alt+f will open the file menu.
+So for example in MS-DOS, to exit the editor you would press alt+f and then x.

+* This challenge also touched on what file-signatures/magic-bytes are.

+* The troubleshooting file specifices the backup file signature needed for the backup software.
+We change the file signature to the specified bytes and run the backup software on the backup file which spits out the flag!

+---